carlosmarcelomorales/Task-e-commerce/README.md

 The implementation of the exercise is free.
 The details of implementation and the approach taken will be evaluated.
 It is not necessary to develop a graphical interface.
-The test will be discussed together in the offices of Promofarma Enjoy Coding!
-When you are done pls ping me here: daniel.vaquero@promocionesfarma.com